Lyme Disease Awareness

 Share Your Story About Lyme

 Welcome to the Forum.
 Feel free to share your experience with Lyme Disease.
-The more we learn about this horrible disease, the better prepared we will be to prevent it.
+The more we learn about this horrible disease, the better prepared we will be to combat it.

 • Crown Point, New York, NY, United States